 Southwest Airlines flies direct from Richmond to Orlando, which was ideal for our trip.
 We were able to open a Southwest credit card that gave us a big bonus of Southwest points to book these flights.
 For many people out there, the best way to get your flights will be to open a Chase credit card that awards Chase Ultimate Rewards points.
-These can then be transferred to your account at Southwest, United or British Airways (the best way to fly American Airlines and US Airways in the US because of the distance-based award system) .
+These can then be transferred to your account at Southwest, United or British Airways (often the best way to fly American Airlines and US Airways in the US because of the distance-based award system).

 Chase credit cards such as the Chase Sapphire Preferred, Chase Ink Bold Business and Chase Ink Plus Business all offer bonuses in the form of Chase Ultimate Rewards points.
 These are incredibly valuable since you can transfer these points to their rewards partners such as United, Southwest, British Airways (top value by booking on American and US Airways flights), Hyatt Hotels, and a handful of others.

 After you’ve earned these points, you’ll log into your Chase credit card website and go to the Ultimate Rewards section.
 You will see a menu option that says, “Transfer Points to Travel Partners.”
-At that screen you’ll just pick your transfer partner and enter your frequent flyer mile account number at either Southwest, United or British Airways (for American or US Air flights) and transfer the necessary points.
+At that screen you’ll just pick your transfer partner and enter your frequent flyer mile account number at either Southwest, United or British Airways (for American or US Airways flights) and transfer the necessary points.
 You then book the flights through your account at the airline frequent flyer program like you normally would.

 A great benefit of the Chase UR transfers is that you can send the points to your spouse’s frequent flyer account to pool all the points together for one reward booking (so you can all sit together on the flight).

 Southwest has no blackout dates and the award tickets are based on how much the flights cost, so this is a simple program to use.
 If you intend to use United, it will cost 25,000 miles for each round-trip ticket for a total of 100,000 for a family of four.